 The info below can help you master credit cards to avoid problems.
 If your cards are already causing issues, we can help.
 Call us at to speak with a certified credit counselor or request a free Debt & Budget Analysis.

 With so many potential issues, it can be hard to remember that there are some upsides to using credit cards.
 On the other hand, it’s also vital to remember the downsides so you can protect your finances.

-|You able to buy needed items now||You pay more for purchases with interest added|
+|You can buy needed items & cover emergency expenses||You pay more for purchases with interest added|

-|There is no need to carry cash||Additional fees can be applied to your transactions|
+|There’s no need to carry cash||Additional fees can be applied to your transactions|

 |It creates a record of your purchases||If you lose track of spending, you can face financial distress|

 |It’s more convenient than writing checks||There is a proven increase in the risk of making purchases on impulse|